 Our suits are designed by Alex & Buzz in San Francisco, and manufactured in Thailand.

 Our wetsuits are always priced fairly to allow everyone to get a good deal on a great wetsuit on any day of the year.
 We haven't had a "sale" since our first year of operation (2015), so we wouldn't recommend waiting around for one:)

-Our men's and women's 4mm3 and Hooded 543mm are available at Mollusk Surf Shop in San Francisco, sizes may be limited at times.
+Our men's and women's wetsuits are available at Mollusk Surf Shop in San Francisco, Santa Barbara, and Venice Beach, sizes may be limited at times.
 If ordering online please refer to our size chart, in general our wetsuits fit pretty true to size.
 With free returns and exchanges on unused suits, you can order worry free.